-Parent The natural father or mother of the victim, or the legal guardian with legal custody and care of the child i.e. foster parent, adoptive parents.
+Parent The natural father or mother of the victim, or the legal guardian with custody of the child i.e. foster child, adopted child.

-Child The natural offspring of the victim or the victim has the legal care and custody of the child i.e. foster child, adopted child.
+Child The natural offspring of the victim or the victim has the legal care and immediate step/half/foster/adopted family brother or sister.